waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 29 Navigation Update:** Cut Tree at (30, 9) removed.
 Northern path is now accessible from the West.
 ## Route 46
 - **Status:** Explored Southern Basin.
 - **Navigation:** One-way Southbound only.
-Northern section (Berry Tree) appears blocked by ledges, but investigating potential gaps in columns 15 and 17.
+Northern section (Berry Tree) is inaccessible from the South.
+Must access via Dark Cave (Route 31 entrance).
 - **Sign:** "MOUNTAIN RD.
 AHEAD" at (9, 27).